 Directors who are employees of the Company do not receive compensation for Board of Directors' service.
-At present, all of the directors except Mr. Thigpen, our President and Chief Executive Officer, are non-employees and receive compensation for Board of Directors service.
+At present, all of the directors except Mr. Thigpen, our President and Chief Executive Officer, are non-employees and receive compensation for their service on the Board of Directors.